nrfconnect/sdk-nrfxlib/mpsl/doc/cx.rst

 Overview
 ********

-The radio coexistence feature allows short-range protocol drivers (for example, IEEE 802.15.4, Bluetooth LE) to communicate with the packet traffic arbiter (PTA) using :ref:`MPSL CX API <mpsl_api_sr_cx>`.
+The radio coexistence feature allows short-range protocol drivers (e.g. IEEE 802.15.4, Bluetooth LE) to communicate with the packet traffic arbiter (PTA) using :ref:`MPSL CX API <mpsl_api_sr_cx>`.
 The MPSL CX API is hardware-agnostic and separates the implementation of the protocol driver from an implementation specific to given PTA.
 To perform any radio operation, the protocol drivers must first request the appropriate access to the medium from the PTA.
 The request informs the PTA implementation about which radio operations it wants to perform at that moment or shortly after, and what is the priority of the operation.